-- adultery (cheating on you) - gross neglect of duty (like failure to support the other spouse) - one spouse was already married to another person when you got married (bigamy) - willful absence of the spouse from the plaintiff's home for one-year before you file - extreme cruelty (for example, sexual violence, domestic violence) - the other spouse is incarcerated in a state or federal prison at the time of the filing of the divorce - fraudulent contract (lies made to the other spouse before the marriage) - habitual drunkenness - the parties have for one year, without interruption, lived separate and apart (no-fault grounds) - incompatibility of the husband and wife, if alleged by one spouse in the divorce complaint and not denied by the other spouse (no-fault grounds)
+- adultery (cheating on you) - gross neglect of duty (like failure to support the other spouse) - one spouse was already married to another person when you got married (bigamy) - willful absence of the spouse from the plaintiff's home for one-year before you file - extreme cruelty (for example, sexual violence, domestic violence) - the other spouse is incarcerated in a state or federal prison at the time of the filing of the divorce - fraudulent contract (lies made to the other spouse before the marriage) - habitual drunkenness - the parties have for one year, without interruption, lived separate and apart (no-fault grounds) - incompatibility of the spouses, if alleged by one spouse in the divorce complaint and not denied by the other spouse (no-fault grounds)

-Serving the Complain: Once the divorce complaint is filed with the court, the Clerk serves the other spouse (usually by certified mail) a copy of the complaint and a summons ordering them to file a written answer within 28 days.
+ServingtheComplaint-Oncethedivorcecomplaintisfiled with the court, the clerks erves the other spouse (usually by certified mail) a copy of the complaint and a summons ordering them to file a written answer within 28 days.
 If you don't know where your spouse lives, you can serve them by "publication," by filing an affidavit saying that you do not know where the spouse lives and cannot find out.
 If service is made by publication, you will be able to get a divorce, but the court will not be able to order spousal or child support or to divide up any marital property not located in Ohio.

 Answering - The defendant has 28 days after service of the complaint and summons to file an answer to the complaint.
-If the Defendant does not respond within 28 days, they must ask the Court to give permission to file the response.
-The defendant may file a counterclaim requesting a divorce, stating the grounds the defendant believes apply, or may just respond and ask the Court to not grant the divorce.
+If the Defendant does not respond within 28 days, they must ask the court to give permission to file the response.
+The defendant may file a counterclaim requesting a divorce, stating the grounds the defendant believes apply, or may just respond and ask the court to not grant the divorce.
 The plaintiff should file a reply to a counterclaim.

-Settling - Most divorce cases are eventually settled by the parties drafting and signing an agreement or by an incourt settlement.
+Settling - Most divorce cases are eventually settled by the parties drafting and signing an agreement or by an in-court settlement.
 A proposed agreed decree of divorce is prepared, signed by the parties and submitted to the court for approval.
-If approved at the final divorce hearing, the agreement is made effective by the court signing and filing the divorce decree.
-If the parties cannot agree to resolve all of their disputed issues, the disputes are presented to the court in a trial or by affidavits.
-The plaintiff will have to prove the grounds for divorce that are alleged in the divorce complaint.
-If the defendant files a counterclaim for divorce based on different grounds for divorce, the defendant also has to prove those grounds.
+If the parties cannot agree to resolve all of their disputed issues, the disputes are presented to the court in a trial or by final hearing.
+The court will expect you to present witnesses to testify to facts.
+Affidavits are not allowed to substitute for actual witness testimony unless both parties agree to the use of affidavits.
+The Plaintiff will have to prove the grounds for divorce that are alleged in the divorce complaint.
+If the Defendant files a counterclaim for divorce based on different grounds for divorce, the Defendant also has to prove those grounds.
 If the court finds that one or more grounds for divorce have been proven by either spouse, the court must then grant the divorce.

 Marital Property - The court must divide up and allocate the parties' marital property equally, unless the court explains in writing why an equal division would not be fair.
 If the court does not divide the assets equally, it must consider certain factors in making an equitable "fair" division such as how long you were married; how much each spouse owns and owes in debt; if the person with the children gets to live in the house and for how long; if the property can be sold and what it would cost to sell; and if it can be divided up without destroying it.
-Property is presumed to be marital, unless one spouse can prove otherwise to the Court, and may include:
+Property is presumed to be marital, unless one spouse can prove otherwise to the court, and may include: